grkamarnath/dynamic_dag_generation/readme.md

 python main.py
 ```

-## <span style="color:#2ca02c;">Output Directory</span>
+## <span style="color:#2ca02c;">Important Notes:</span>

-Whenever you run the above commands, the generated DAGs will be written to the local directory.
+- Whenever you run the above commands, the generated DAGs will be written to the local directory.
 In a real-world production environment, you can directly upload these generated DAGs into your Apache Airflow environment.

-Please note that this project currently uses Python operators for all tasks, but it can effectively be used with any other operators supported by Apache Airflow to suit your specific use cases.
+- Please note that this project currently uses Python operators for all tasks, but it can effectively be used with any other operators supported by Apache Airflow to suit your specific use cases.

+- Currently, the conditions and rules for DAG generation are hardcoded in the `main.py` i.e. upload_dag(condition="one_input_one_transform_multi_output") file.
+However, you have the flexibility to modify these conditions and rules to align with your specific project requirements.
+By customizing the conditions and rules in the `main.py` file, you can tailor the dynamic DAG generation process to suit your use cases.
+This adaptability ensures that the generated DAGs align with the unique needs of your data projects.